codex-storage/codex-spec/specs/marketplace.md

 Determines the average frequency that a proof is required in a period: $\frac{1}{proofProbability}$

+> Does it have a unit?

-- Storage providers are required to provide proofs of storage to the marketplace smart contract when they are challenged by the smart contract.
+- Storage Providers are required to provide proofs of storage to the Marketplace Smart Contract when they are prompted to do so by the Smart Contract.
-- The frequency is stochastic in order to prevent hosts from only coming online when proofs are required, but it is affected by this parameter.
+- In order to prevent hosts from only coming online when proofs are required, the frequency at which proofs are requested from the Storage Providers is stochastic and is affected by the `proofProbability` parameter.

 `expiry`